root-a/myframework/code/exts/stb_soil2/SOIL2_README.md

 **Compiling:**
 ------------
-To generate project files you will need to [download and install](http://industriousone.com/premake/download) [Premake](http://industriousone.com/what-premake)
+To generate project files you will need to [download and install](https://premake.github.io/download) [Premake](https://premake.github.io/docs/What-Is-Premake)

 Then you can generate the static library for your platform just going to the project directory where the premake4.lua file is located and then execute:

-`premake4 gmake` to generate project Makefiles, then `cd make/*YOURPLATFORM*/`, and finally `make` or `make config=release` ( it will generate the static lib, the shared lib and the test application ).
+`premake5 gmake2` to generate project Makefiles, then `cd make/*YOURPLATFORM*/`, and finally `make` or `make config=release_x86_64` ( it will generate the static lib, the shared lib and the test application ).

 or

-`premake4 vs2010` to generate Visual Studio 2010 project.
+`premake5 vs2022` to generate Visual Studio 2022 project.

 or

-`premake4 xcode4` to generate Xcode 4 project.
+`premake5 xcode4` to generate Xcode 4 project.

 The static library will be located in `lib/*YOURPLATFORM*/` folder project subdirectory.
 The test will be located in `bin`, you need [SDL2](http://libsdl.org/) installed to be able to build the test.